Automattic/legalmattic/User Guidelines.md

 <dt>**Directly threatening material.**</dt>

-<dd>We don’t tolerate direct and realistic threats of violence.
-(This doesn't mean that we'll remove all hyperbole or offensive language.)</dd>
+<dd>Do not post direct and realistic threats of violence.
+That is, you cannot post a genuine call for violence—or death—against an individual person, or groups of persons.
+This doesn't mean that we'll remove all hyperbole or offensive language.</dd>

 <dt>**Posting private information.**</dt>